 She sold it to me for $400.
 Too good to pass up.
 So, now I have my GLOCK 19 in hand.

 So, what do I do with my 4th GLOCK?
 Shoot it of course.
 The only problem is that when I shot it, I couldn't hit the side of a Wal Mart Supercenter from 10 paces with the factory sights.
 The recoil, sight radius, etc was different from all the full size GLOCKS I own and have owned and with the sights on it, I could barely hit the paper our targets are printed on.

-All shots went very low and far left.
 As far as the feel and other features of the gun, I really like it, but my shooting......well, called for an adjustable rear sight.
-And it just so happened that I just took the adjustable adjustable MMC sight off of my G40 to put on TRUGLO TFO night sights....so...I had my sight.
+And it just so happened that I had just taken the adjustable MMC sight off of my 40 caliber G to put on TRUGLO TFO night sights....so...I had my sight.

 I put the MMC on the GLOCK 19 with a Hi-Viz fiber optic front sight, which was the setup I had on my G22.
 I drifted the rear sight slightly right, raised it all the way up, and off I went to the range.

 The difference in my shooting the GLOCK 19 was nothing short of remarkable with the new sight setup.
 I fired it from about 40 feet the first time and got used to handling it.
 I began to find the target and shot acceptably, the first magazine full.